 The fourth type of estate planning document is called a “Durable Power of Attorney for Healthcare or an Illinois Short Form Power of Attorney for Healthcare.
 For simplicity purposes, we will call the final estate planning tool as a “Healthcare Power of Attorney”.
 A person appoints an agent or attorney-in-fact to make health care decisions when they are incapable of making their own healthcare choices.
 Generally, a Living Will may also be created in combination with a Healthcare Power of Attorney.
 Again, the Healthcare Power of Attorney has a springing provision which requires a physician to state that the person lacks the mental capacity to make their own healthcare decisions.

 EXPERIENCED YORKVILLE PROBATE AND LIVING TRUST COUNSEL AND GUIDANCE FOR ESTATE PLANNING MATTERS

-Sean Robertson is a graduate of DePaul University College of Law and University of Illinois at Urbana-Champaign.
-Sean Robertson has over fourteen (14) years of experience as an estate planning and asset protection attorney.
-Sean Robertson concentrates in assisting families with their Wills, Trusts, Special Needs Trust, and Powers of Attorneys for Property and Healthcare.
-Sean Robertson is passionate about guiding families with their estate planning legal needs.
-Sean Robertson may be reached at 630-780-1034 or via online contact form.
+We are a graduate of DePaul University College of Law and University of Illinois at Urbana-Champaign.
+Sean has over fourteen (14) years of experience as an estate planning and asset protection attorney.
+Sean concentrates in assisting families with their Wills, Trusts, Special Needs Trust, and Powers of Attorneys for Property and Healthcare.
+We are passionate about guiding families with their estate planning legal needs.
+Sean may be reached at 630-780-1034 or via online contact form.